Historical Population Register (HPR)

-The Norwegian Research Council has funded the planning of a historical population for Norway.
-This will
+The Norwegian Research Council has funded the construction of a historical population register for Norway.
+Cf

-extend the modern population register backwards in time from 1964.
-The parts older than ca 1910 will be open to
+extend the current population register backwards in time from 1964.
+The parts older than 1920 will be open to

-the public, while the newer parts will be available only for bona fide researchers, and usually
+the public, while the newer parts will be available only for bona fide researchers upon application, and usually

 For a host of research questions in the humanities, social sciences and medicine a longitudinal structure opens up possibilities in three new ways: 1) The period before 1960 will be opened up for longitudinal research on a national scale.
 2) The analysis of recent social and other population phenomena can be based on data with a longer time horizon.
 3) It is of crucial importance to be able to follow individuals, kinship and genetic networks over extended time periods.

 Software for rational transcription and linking of the sources will be key factors for building the HPR.
 It will be linked internally and to the CPR with automatic record linkage software.
 The linking is supplemented with genealogical wiki-systems, where the laws about statistics and privacy protection do not restrict public access to the registry - for the last 80 to 100 years.